 The Board consists of three nominated Members.
 The NSW Department of Primary Industries and Regional Development is responsible for the nomination and selection process of the four nominated Board Members.

-The Board employs a General Manager, a Board Secretary and a part-time administration officer.
+The Board employs a Board Secretary and may appoint other roles as required for example a part-time administration officer and or a General Manager.

 The Chair is responsible for leadership of the Board including: